The Step By Step Process

 Choose a Buyer’s Broker

 You will also need to choose a real estate broker to represent you in the purchase of your new home.
-Having buyer’s representation is extremely important.
+Having an exclusive buyers agent is extremely important.
 You will want to choose a broker who specializes in working with buyers.
 You don’t want to work with the same real estate broker that has listings you might be considering.
 This is called dual agency, where a broker represents both the buyers and the sellers in the same transaction.
-Your buyer’s broker may have you sign a buyer’s broker agreement.
+Your buyer’s agent may have you sign a buyer’s broker agreement.
 This is an agreement that states he will work hard for you and he will get paid for his hard work.
 Typically, sellers pay commission to the buyer’s broker.
 Feel free to discuss with your broker how he will get paid.

 Begin Your Home Search

 According to Realtor.com, over 90% of buyers search online for a home before they visit homes in person with a broker.
 Your buyer’s broker will send you listings from the multiple listing service (MLS.)
 He may set you up with an automatic search which will email you listings as they become available.
+For example, if you are specifically looking for new homes in Greenville SC, then that’s all your broker will send you.
 First, look at them on paper and look at the photos, videos and virtual tours of the homes.
 Drive by the homes you like on paper.
 Look at the the neighborhoods and see if you like the locations.
 While you are looking, consider the proximity to work, schools, stores, banks and anything else you want to be close to.

 Physically Look at Homes

-After you choose a few homes that you like, set up an appointment to physically look at them with your broker.
+After you choose a few homes that you like, set up an appointment to physically look at them with your agent.
+Whether you are looking at a property on the lake, historic homes or condos for sale, this is the most fun part of purchasing a new home.
 This will narrow down your search.
 Some areas and markets are hot and homes sell quickly.
 You may have to make a decision and write an offer quickly once you find the home that is right for you.

 Write and Negotiate an Offer